-According to these reporters, this is shaping up to be a head-to-head battle for the mid-priced electric vehicle market which, by 2017, should also be joined by a variety of other carmakers, including Nissan, Toyota, BMW, and others.
+According to these reporters, this is shaping up to be a head-to-head battle for the mid-priced electric vehicle market which, by 2022, should also be joined by a variety of other carmakers, including Nissan, Toyota, BMW, and others.

-After all, the more success they achieve, the more credibility and infrastructure support will be gained for the entire electric car category, which will almost certainly benefit Tesla even more than the other companies.
+After all, the more success they achieve, the more credibility and infrastructure support will be gained for the entire electric car category, which will almost certainly benefit Tesla, even more than the other companies.

 How else can we explain the fact that just last year Elon Musk, Tesla’s iconic CEO, chose to freely reveal all of his company’s patents in the electric vehicle category?

 New Electric Cars: Tesla and the Competition

-It has plans to set up quick-charge stations that will fully charge an electric car even faster than you can fill the tank of a traditional gas-powered auto (essentially by dropping the battery out of the bottom of a vehicle and installing a fully charged one in its place).
+It has plans to set up quick-charge stations that will fully charge an electric car even faster than you can fill the tank of a traditional gas-powered auto (virtually by dropping the battery out of the bottom of a vehicle and installing a fully charged one in its place).

-If they’re smart, companies like GM and Toyota will copy not just Tesla’s electric technology, but also the luxurious and completely frictionless user experience that makes the Tesla such a joy to operate in the first place.
+If they’re smart, companies like GM and Toyota will copy not just Tesla’s electric technology, but also the luxurious and utterly frictionless user experience that makes the Tesla such a joy to operate in the first place.

-Many are the kind of young, upper-middle-class early technology adopters who always have to have the latest i-Phone.
+Many are the kind of young, upper-middle-class early technology adopters who always have to have the latest iPhone.